Ashlinder/inf2009_team9/README.md

 - [Dashboard Module](#dashboard-module)

 ## Sensor Input Module
+**Steps**
+1. Ensure a USB webcam with microphone is plugged into the Raspberry Pi.
+2. Ensure there is a output directory called '/home/pi/recordings' to store the recordings.

+**Dependencies** <br>
+Before running the scripts, ensure you have the following dependencies installed:  <br>
+- `pyaudio'
+- `cv2`
+- 'numpy'
+- 'ffmpeg'

 ## Raspberry Pi Processing Module

 ## PC Model Training & Deployment Module
 **📂 PC Model Training & Deployment Module**  <br>